Self-expanders of positive genus: Introduction

 \subsection{Acknowledgments}

 GS wants to thank his advisor Daniel Ketover for suggesting this problem and his constant encouragement and support.
 Both authors are very grateful to Jacob Bernstein for several useful discussions and his interest in this work.
+The authors also would like to thank the interests and valuable comments of Ao Sun and Otis Chodosh.